romanho/mod_authnz_fido2/README.md

   The time (in minutes) how long a token should be valid.
 Default is 1 hour (= 60 minutes).

+- `AuthFIDO2TokenKeyLifetime`

+  The time (in minutes) how long a key for signing tokens remains valid.
+After that time, a new key is generated, but the old one is still accepted for the same time (rotation with depth 2).
+In other
+  words: Tokens remain valid for at least TokenKeyLifetime and maximum twice this lifetime.

+  Default is 12 hours (= 720 minutes).

 - `AuthFIDO2OfferAllUsers`

   This flag can be used to work around some problems I've seen with